 - Soon a window will appear that enables you to play with opacity.
 This is the most important step because it let you adjust overlaying image transparency.
 So set the transparency level as you wish and proceed to image saving.

 - The final step is image saving.
-PhotoScape let you replace original photo or create a new one.
-I suggest making a new photo as you might be not fully satisfied with the result.
+The program let you replace original file or create a new one.
+I suggest making a new file as you might be not fully satisfied with the result.

 I have to mention, you’d better try several times, before you become a PhotoScape guru.
 Don’t be afraid to play with opacity and image proportions.
 You can cancel all changes any time with the “Undo” button.

 Tired of words?
 Go to our video tutorial “How to Overlay Two Images in PhotoScape” that you can watch below.
-Switch to full screen to see all details and good luck with PhotoScape!
+Switch to full screen to see all the details!

 Have questions about the guide?
 We are ready to help you!